General Terms and Conditions

 1.3.
 Terms such as “Processing”, “Personal Data”, “Data Controller” and “Processor” shall have the meaning ascribed to them in Data Protection Law.

 1.4.
-Insofar as DecisionWise will be processing Personal Data subject to Data Protection Law on behalf of the Data Controller in the course of the performance of the Services Agreement with the Data Controller, the terms of this Data Processing Agreement shall apply.
+Insofar as DecisionWise will be processing Personal Data subject to Data Protection Law on behalf of the Data Controller in the course of the performance of the Services Agreement with the Data Controller, the terms of this Data Processing Addendum shall apply.
 An overview of the categories of Personal Data, the types of Data Subjects, and purposes for which the Personal Data are being processed is provided in the Services Agreement or as specifically described in Annex 2, if applicable.

 - The Data Controller and DecisionWise